CaptianObvious/CaptianObvious/README.md

 - 👋 Hi, I’m @CaptianObvious
 - 👀 I’m interested in gamedev and modding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Lua and XML
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - @officer_obvious (Discord)
+- 📫 How to reach me - @karahvi (Discord)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...